tomgutt/chrome-report-analyzer/README.md

 ### Report Detection
 - Automatically detects when a LeanIX report is opened
 - Monitors for URL changes to update report status
+- Restores cached analysis results when returning to previously analyzed reports

 ### Data Processing
 - Intercepts GraphQL requests for fact sheet data